-We improve our tool’s search quality by leveraging on two concepts:
+We improve our tool’s search quality by leveraging two concepts:

 This is a process where we reduce a derived keyword into its root keyword.
 Let’s take an example here.
 Consider these keywords–shirts, t-shirts, t-shirt.
 The word “shirt” is common here.

 When these are indexed, the root keyword is saved in the index rather than the actual keyword.
-They then go through the stemming process, where the root keyword is checked for in the index.
-The process of stemming increases the chances of user findings or what a user is looking for.
+They then go through the steaming process, where the root keyword is checked for in the index.
+The process of steaming increases the chances of user findings or what a user is looking for.

 Much like shirts & t-shirts, words like formals & casuals also mean the same thing.
 So, the data retrieval system looks for synonyms to improve the search quality significantly.